Stock Market Today: Wall Street Continues to Record Records as Bond Yields Fall - ExBulletin

 Hopes for a decline in June held steady after a report showed U.S. manufacturing declined in February for the 16th straight month.
 Manufacturing has been one of the worst-performing sectors of the economy, while the resilience of the labor market and U.S. consumer spending have supported it.
 The Institute for Supply Management report also said the prices manufacturers paid for raw materials rose again, but at a slower pace than in January.

 A separate report from the University of Michigan said U.S. consumer confidence was weaker than economists expected.
 It fell in February compared to January, but retained most of the gains observed in recent months.
-That's important because U.S. consumer spending makes up the bulk of the economy.
+This is important because U.S. consumer spending represents the bulk of the economy.

 In the bond market, Treasury yields fell following the data reports.
 The yield on the 10-year Treasury note fell to 4.20%, down from 4.25% late Thursday and down from 4.28% just before the data was released.